Frequently Asked Questions

 How does the selection process work?

 The Committee will evaluate your financial eligibility.
 This consists of reviewing the submitted documentation, references, verification forms, and a credit report to learn about your credit situation.
 Close attention is paid to outstanding collections, debts, and any unpaid judgments.
-The Committee is looking for you to show adequate, reliable income to be sure you are ready for the financial responsibility of home ownership.
-If you meet income and financial requirements, there will be a home visit.
-Here the Committee is looking for your need for housing and willingness to be an active partner with Habitat throughout the program.
+The Committee is looking for you to show adequate, reliable income to be sure you are ready for the financial responsibility of homeownership.
+If you meet the income and financial requirements, there will be a home visit.
+Here, the Committee is looking for your need for housing and willingness to be an active partner with Raritan Valley Habitat for Humanity throughout the program.
 The Selection Committee then determines your eligibility and presents selected families to the Board of Directors for approval and acceptance.

 What if my credit report shows outstanding collections, debt, bankruptcies, judgments, or liens?